Creditwise-App/frontend_CreditWise/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the CreditWise Nigeria application with the frontend on Netlify and the backend on Vercel.
+This guide explains how to deploy the CreditWise Nigeria application with different options for frontend and backend.

 ## Prerequisites

 1. Accounts:
+   - GitHub account
+   - Render account (for backend deployment)
    - Netlify account (for frontend deployment)
-   - Vercel account (for backend deployment)
    - MongoDB Atlas account (for database)

 2. Tools: